Cloud-Flare/DB-manager-wordpress-plugin/readme.txt

 == Changelog ==

 = V1.0.6 - 20.05.2015 =
+* Budfix: We fixed access to PhpMyAdmin and Dumper for HTTPS-sites.
-* Budfix : исправили доступ к PhpMyAdmin и Dumper при нестандартном названии папки плагина.
+* Budfix : We fixed access to PhpMyAdmin and Dumper with a nonstandard title of the plugin folder.
 * Update : We updated all functionality for wordpress 4.2.2.

 = V1.0.5 - 01.04.2015 =